jerrywu64/2048-AI/README.txt

 	Changing it in the source code changes the default value, however.

-If a static variable is not mentioned in the above lists, it should
+If a global variable is not mentioned in the above lists, it should
 	not be changed (changing it might do nothing or might crash the program).